djmattyg007/WebFramework/README.txt

 system.
 Unfortunately, this is not perfect yet, and still requires some work.

 This framework is a work in progress.
-It is still missing a lot of things, and as such is currently just at v0.2.0.
+It is still missing a lot of things, and as such is currently just at v0.3.0.
 The following is a list of things that are still missing or still need work:
-- Routing.
-Currently, it will always load the "homepage" regardless of which URL you visit.
-The plan is to utilise the AuraPHP Router module.
 - A base design.
-It is still incredibly basic, and won't be fully functional until routing is added to the framework.
+It is still incredibly basic.
+The top priorities are a design for the 404 page, and getting the top nav bar working correctly.
 - Documentation.
 I have not had time to write any yet.
 The first focus will be to ensure all functions in all core classes have proper PHPDoc.
 - The model layer has not yet been implemented in any way, shape or form, and there is no way to perform any sort of database access in user-based code at present.
+- URL generation.
+The plan is to hook into the Aura.Router module's URL generation features.
 - Cache.
 Currently there is no way to programmatically evict entries from the cache, and expiry times for cache entries are not actually used.
-- Translation files need to be cached.
+- Translation files and routes need to be cached.

 Notes:
 - I've made the decision to only make translation available within views.
 I